11 Family-Friendly Activities Near SLC

 Of course, no family vacation would be complete without a trip to the zoo.
 Not everyone will get to feed a giraffe, as this costs extra, but there are still plenty of up-close animal encounters and fascinating exhibits in SLC’s Hogle Zoo, which has over 800 animals.
 Kids will also enjoy the carnival rides, discovery theater and mini water park that the zoo offers.
 Talented elephants, seals, and birds put on daily shows with their trainers, and there is plenty of shopping and dining to complement the trip as well, so save time for these side-adventures.

 11. Ski or hike the Wasatch Mountains

 The huge mountains right outside the city hold snow late into spring (with the occasional Fourth of July ski novelty at the highest elevations), because in winter they get dumped on.
-Thanks in part to the 2002 Winter Games, the Wasatch Mountains are world famous for winter sports, so there are plenty of opportunities for skiing and snowboarding, no matter your ability level.
-Alta, Brighton, Snowbird and Solitude are Ski City's four resorts, but add Ogden's three resorts, Park City's two resorts and Sundance and you have 10 resorts within about an hour’s drive from the city.
-They all offer various options for lodging, dining, child-friendly activities, gear rental, and lessons.
+Thanks in part to the 2002 Olympic Winter Games, the Wasatch Mountains are world famous for winter sports, so there are plenty of opportunities for skiing and snowboarding, no matter your ability level.
+Alta, Brighton, Snowbird and Solitude are Salt Lake City's four resorts, but add Ogden's three resorts, Park City's three resorts and Sundance and you have 11 resorts right along the Wasatch Front.
+They all offer various options for lodging, dining, child-friendly activities, gear rental and lessons.
 And come summer, these same backyard mountains offer an array of hiking, climbing, bouldering, lift-served mountain biking, wildflower walks and more.